openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED`
    and that "qemu-usermode" is not in :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`.
-   If either of these conditions exist, nothing will happen.
+   In either of these conditions, nothing will happen.

 3. Try to build the recipe.
 If you encounter build errors that look like something is unable to find ``.so`` libraries, check where these